Weishuo93/NN_Pred/README.md

 make runf     # fortran test program and run
 ```

 After the compilation, both the two backends are compiled by default, and the make target: `cxxso` will create a symbolic link pointing to the library specified by environmental variable `$NNPRED_BACKEND`.
-If the backend need to be changed, on can modify `$NNPRED_BACKEND` and execute the make target:
+If the backend needs to be changed, one can modify `$NNPRED_BACKEND` and execute the make target:
 ```sh
 make alias-predictor # Create the symbolic link to the backend lib
 ```

 you might need to add the compiled libraries (located in `./Predictor-Core/outputs/lib`) in your `$LD_LIBRARY_PATH`.
-This operation is done by sourcing the `activate.sh` in the beginning of the tutorial.
+This operation is done by sourcing the `activate.sh` at the beginning of the tutorial.

-The installation of `OpenFOAM-Extension` and `CFL3D-Extension` please refer to the `README.md` in each separated folders.
+The installation of `OpenFOAM-Extension` and `CFL3D-Extension` please refer to the `README.md` in each separate folder.

 ### [Build OpenFOAM-Extension](https://github.com/Weishuo93/NN_Pred/tree/master/OpenFOAM-Extension)